12 Treatment Technologies

 Factors affecting PFAS remedy selection include:

 - characteristics of PFAS.
 The wide-ranging chemical and physical characteristics of PFAS affect the treatment effectiveness.
-Key factors include ionic state (anionic, cationic, and zwitterionic), types of ionic groups (sulfonate or carboxylate), lipo- and hydrophobicity, nature and reactivity of alkyl groups, chain length and branching, partitioning coefficients, phase behavior, volatility, solubility, acidity, total PFAS mass, and total concentration.
+Key factors include recalcitrance to common technologies due to the strength of the carbon-fluorine bond, ionic state (anionic, cationic, and zwitterionic), types of ionic groups (sulfonate or carboxylate), lipo- and hydrophobicity, chain length and branching, partitioning coefficients, phase behavior, volatility, solubility, acidity, total PFAS mass, and total concentration.

 - changes in PFAS properties.
 Naturally occurring processes or remedial actions for other (commingled) contaminants, such as chlorinated solvents and petroleum hydrocarbons, can affect PFAS distribution and mobility in groundwater (McGuire et al. 2014).
 Example changes include: